rec285/IDD-Fa19-Lab2/README.md

 ## Part B. Writing to the LCD

 **a.
-What voltage level do you need to power your display?**
+What voltage level do you need to power your display?** to see the text the potentiometer needs to be all the way to one end

 **b.
-What voltage level do you need to power the display backlight?**
+What voltage level do you need to power the display backlight?** the backlight was powered at all points on the potentiometer uses the 3.3V?

 **c.
 What was one mistake you made when wiring up the display?
-How did you fix it?**
+How did you fix it?** didnt have the 3.3V connected and missing some ground connections.
+Used the circuit diagram to compare every connection on the display and arduino

 **d.
-What line of code do you need to change to make it flash your name instead of "Hello World"?**
+What line of code do you need to change to make it flash your name instead of "Hello World"?** line 54: lcd.print("hello, world!");

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**